VHDLTool/VHDL_Handbook_NXE/README.md

-# CNES Ruleset
+# NanoXplore Ruleset
-This repository stores the CNES VHDL Ruleset for the Design and VHDL handbook for VLSI development project
+This repository stores the NanoXplore (NXE) VHDL Ruleset for the Design and VHDL handbook for VLSI development project

 ## Introduction